 What is the issue?

-The current operational criteria for the National Electricity Transmission system often blocks essential maintenance works or upgrades, when the probability of a significant/highly impactful fault is very low (please see case study ).
+The current operational criteria for the National Electricity Transmission system often blocks essential maintenance works or upgrades, when the probability of a significant/highly impactful fault is very low (please see case study) study).
 This may slow down network development progress and can delay projects that would eventually benefit the end consumers.

-NETS SQSS Section 5, which is applicable to onshore systems, requires that all secured events be assessed under the same criteria.
+NETS SQSS Section 5, which is applicable to onshore systems, requires that all secured events assessed be assessed under the same criteria.
 This can result in operational costs that are disproportionate to the probability and the impact of some secured events.
 It also restricts the number of outages that otherwise could be admissible at any point in time.

-The operational criteria in NETS SQSS Section 5 offer limited flexibility when it comes to responding to occasions when the probability of an event and the costs, and means of meeting a certain criteria are disproportionate to the risks it prevents.
+The operational criteria in NETS SQSS Section 5 offer limited flexibility when it comes to responding to occasions when the probability of an event and the costs and means of meeting certain criteria are disproportionate to the risks it prevents.
 As a result, the probability of outage occurrence and the impact of some secured events under the current restrictions become excessive.
 Such factors may result in increased operational costs, eventually leading to higher consumer bills.
 This applies across GB but is more pronounced in onshore transmission system in England and Wales.
 In Scotland, relaxed criteria are allowed provided they do not cause any widespread disturbance on the network.
-Any such relaxations need to be agreed by the impacted transmission licensees as well.
-This principle applies when some low probability events are required to be secured at all times even if their impact is limited.
-A.
+Any such need relaxations need to be agreed by the impacted transmission licensees as well.
+This principle applies when some low probability events are required to be secured at all times even if their impact is limited. .

 Why change?